MAGIC-SCAN/User_Studies/super-resolution-study-final/assets/welcome.md

 - 50 = Same
 - 100 = Right is better

 Please take sufficient time to examine each image pair thoroughly before submitting your assessment.
-After completing all four image pairs, you will be asked to complete a brief post-study questionnaire.
-As part of the pre-pilot, there will be a feedback form at the very end of the study session.
+After completing all twenty image pairs, you will be asked to complete a brief post-study questionnaire.

-Your careful consideration and detailed feedback are invaluable to our research.
 Please click "Next" to provide your consent and begin the study.